Darkoum Moroccan Canteen

 Le Petit Bleu

-If you find yourself wandering around Montmartre, you would be wrong not to stop at this small Moroccan canteen on the slopes of the hill!
-The unbeatable value for money (couscous dishes are around €10), the fresh and perfectly cooked ingredients, the impeccably cooked meats... there are plenty of reasons to step inside Le Petit Bleu.
-And if you have a big appetite, why not try the royal couscous, which is said to be impossible to finish!
+If you're wandering around Montmartre, you would be missing out if you don't stop by this little Moroccan eatery on the slopes of the hill!
+The unbeatable value for money (the couscous dishes are around 10€), the fresh and perfectly cooked ingredients, the meats cooked to perfection... there are plenty of reasons to step through the door of Le Petit Bleu.
+And if you have a big appetite, definitely try the royal couscous, which is famously impossible to finish!

 Voir cette publication sur Instagram